The Difficult Conversations program aims to provide you with skills to support patients and families through difficult conversations.

 On this page: See the list of eLearning modules »

-Reflective Discussion: Participate in small group discussions with the people you will practice with on February 23rd.
+Reflective Discussion: Participate in small group discussions with the people you will practice with.
 Watch 2 brief real patient videos created just for you in this course.
 Respond to some questions and see where your group takes it.

 Recommended Readings: On this page: See the list of recommended readings »

-In-Person Practice Opportunity: On February 23rd, join your group (from the discussion forum) to observe and participate in difficult scenarios with standardized patient actors.
+In-Person Practice Opportunity: Observe and participate in difficult scenarios with standardized patient actors.

 Where: The Michener Institute at UHN